 Taken from the National Curriculum for History, September 2014

-History lessons should be delivered in an exciting way, which includes; analysing sources of evidence including artefacts; visiting places of historical interest; talking to people; ICT; drama; posters; letter writing; Mantle of the Expert projects and Memorable Experiences.
-Worksheets should be avoided wherever possible.
+History lessons should be delivered in an exciting way, which includes; analysing sources of evidence including artefacts; visiting places of historical interest; talking to people through personal experiences or visitors to the school; ICT; drama; posters; letter writing, and Memorable Experiences.
 Where there is no written evidence, learning can be recorded through photographs, video etc. Pupils are encouraged to ask and answer their own historical questions.

-Teacher assessments are recorded annually and given to parents in the end of year reports.
+Teacher assessments are recorded after each lesson to track progression termly, and then given to parents within the end-of-year reports.
 All pupils are entitled to access the history curriculum at a level appropriate to their needs arising from race, gender, ability or disability.

 Throughout the year, many topics covered within year groups have a History focus.
 These are:

 School Days History (Y1)

 Through the Ages (Y3)

 Ancient Civilsations (Y4)

 Dynamic Dynasties (Y5)

 Britain at War (Y6)